How the late night talk show set became an American icon

 The pioneer of the late night talk show was actually a woman, the actress Faye Emerson, who hosted interviews and gave her own political commentary in 1949 on "The Faye Emerson Show," often from a couch in a living room.
 But then women were relegated to the realm of daytime television, where advertisers could appeal to stay-at-home wives, media historian Maureen Mauk explained in "The Story of Late Night."

 "The men started to take over (late night), and the women were really never to return, in a lot of ways," Mauk said.
-(The next female host to nab a nighttime talk show was Joan Rivers in 1989, but Fox cancelled "The Joan Rivers Show" after two seasons.
+(The next female host to nab a nighttime talk show was Joan Rivers in 1986, but Fox cancelled "The Late Show Starring Joan Rivers" the following year.
 A decade later, Cynthia Garrett became the first network late night Black female host, but her NBC show "Later" was axed after a single season.)

 Comedian Steve Allen first introduced the desk during his wacky and experimental programming that was the first iteration of "The Tonight Show" -- which included him dipping into vats of jello and happily pie-smashing his guests.
 According to "The Story of Late Night," Allen's successor, Jack Paar, added the content format we're still familiar with today: a monologue, interview and performance.

-Note: This article has been updated to correct the title and year of Joan Rivers' late-night show with Fox, and to include additional context regarding the Dick Cavett set.
-This article has been updated to correct the title and year of Joan Rivers' late-night show with Fox, and to include additional context regarding the Dick Cavett set.